 - At the discretion of the tournament officials, any player may be required to move to a higher division based on his or her performance or past league or tournament standings.

-- Any player who plays in more than one major division will not be allowed to void their first entry in the higher division.
-Non-voided entries are used by the automated scoring system to establish which division is valid for each player.
+- Any player who plays in more than one major division will not be allowed to void their first ticket in the higher division.
+Non-voided tickets are used by the automated scoring system to establish which division is valid for each player.

 - Players ranked between 1 and 199 in the World Pinball Player Rankings are restricted to Division A.